MaxPower01/baby-tracker/app/README.md

-# baby-tracker
+# baby-journal

-This app is a simple baby tracker that allows you to track your baby's feedings, diaper changes, and sleep.
+Baby Journal is a simple baby journaling app that allows you to track your baby's feedings, diaper changes, and sleep.
 It also allows you to track your baby's weight and height.

 ## Project setup